HUAWEI Mate 40 Pro brings a 5nm SoC, 50MP quad camera setup and 50W wireless charging | Pocketnow

 On the software side, the HUAWEI Mate 40 Pro runs EMUI 11.
 It brings a new Eyes on Display (EOD) feature that lets users record a short video and set it as dynamic wallpaper on the lock screen.
 The gesture controls now also allow sideways motion as well as air tap, in addition to touchless up and down scrolling.
 The split-screen experience has also received an upgrade, thanks to the new bubble window layout.
 Also. the Celia voice assistant now supports 5 languages.
 The in-house Petal search will also be a major experience driver inside EMUI 11.

 As for the color options, you can choose from amongst black, white and mystic silver with a glass rear panel, while the vegan leather rear panel will be offered in green and yellow colors.

-HUAWEI Mate 40 Pro is priced at EUR 1,199.
+The HUAWEI Mate 40 Pro will set you back by £1099.99 in the UK where pre-orders go live on November 3, while general online and retail availability starts on November 13.
+Pre-orders placed on or before November 12 will get a Huawei Sound X speaker as a freebie.